 The Rann na Feirste Development Committee organised a public meeting in Áislann Rann na Feirste on the 12th of December 2016.
 At that meeting, support for the existing Aquaculture was confirmed and agreed by the majority.
-This agreement was reached on the basis that the operation was concentrated in the central eastern part of the Braade - Gweedore Bay, an area which is much smaller in scale than the areas identified in the licences that were published in The Donegal Democrat, 15 December 2016.
+This agreement was reached on the basis that the operation was concentrated in the central eastern part of the Braade - Gweedore Bay, an area which is much smaller in scale than the areas identified in the licences that were published in The Donegal Democrat, 15 December 2016 and this new licence, T12/461 is a further escalation on this expansion and seems have totally ignored the public concern over this cumulative expansion.
+If the public were allowed to participate in the decision making process in a meaningful way and in accordance with the Aarhus Convention, this licence would not be granted.

-According to the published information, four new licenses were granted, which include nine separate sites that cover almost 99 acres.
+According to public information, five new licenses were granted, which include ten separate sites that cover almost 109 acres.
 This represents a dramatic increase in scale, both in the number of sites licensed and the area covered by those sites.
-Prior to the granting of these licenses, a small number of shellfish sites operated in Braade - Gweedore Bay.
-The current licenses allows for a tripling of sites to 13 and staggering increase in area, which is seven times larger previous developments.
+Prior to the granting of these licenses, we estimate that four shellfish sites operated in Braade - Gweedore Bay.
+The current licenses allows for a tripling of sites, from 4 to 14 and staggering increase in area, which is seven times larger previous developments.

 It is a matter of concern that all the new licenses were granted without any community consultation, despite that fact that the Braade Strand Map produced by the Department Agriculture, Food and the Marine clearly indicates that the shellfish developments outlined in red/pink will become the prominent physical feature in our bay.
-There was disquiet with the lack of equitable consultation and shaing of information with other legitimate stakeholders in the community.
+There was disquiet with the lack of equitable consultation and sharing of information with other legitimate stakeholders in the community.